 You guessed it!
 We ended up going back to the animal shelter and adopting Cash’s brother, too.
 We named him “Hank,” yes, as in Hank Williams.
 It didn’t take but a few days to realize that Hank was very different from Cash.
 Cash thrived on our affection.
 Hank didn’t seem to care if we were around or not.
 He was sweet, but he was also very distracted and a bit mischievous.

 Part of the schedule for Hank and Cash included waking up early and walking them every morning.
-One day, after several weeks of walking them, I decided to walk them without a leash (another mistake).
-Since I’d spent over a month training them and figured the bond was strong enough for a short walk off the leash.
-Besides, I had worked very hard to establish myself as the “pack leader.”
+One day, after several weeks of establishing a routine, I decided to walk them without a leash (another mistake).
+Since I’d spent over a month training them I figured the bond was strong enough for a short “pack walk.”
+Besides, surely I had worked with them long enough to establish myself as the pack leader… Wrong again.

 Within the first few minutes of our “pack walk” Hank darted off after another dog.
 After running to retrieve him, I put him back on the leash.
 Cash, on the other hand, didn’t need the leash; he walked very close to me the entire time.
 Within a short distance, things had calmed down enough that I thought I’d give Hank another chance.
 I took the leash off and he did okay for a couple of minutes.
 Then he spotted a bird and immediately went after it.
 Again, Cash stayed with me.

 I attempted the pack walks several times over the course of a few weeks.
 Each time Cash stayed right by my side while Hank was continually distracted.
 Some days Hank would do better than others, but most of the time it was a similar result.
 While Cash was only concerned with walking close to me, Hank kept wandering off the path chasing birds, exploring people’s yards, and running off after other dogs.
 My conclusion was that Hank was going to need a lot of extra work to learn to be obedient.